General Code of Ethics

 - Will supply written details of dietary requirements and give guidance concerning responsible ownership when placing dogs in new homes.

 - Will ensure that all relevant Kennel Club documents are provided to the new owner when selling or transferring a dog, and will agree, in writing, to forward any relevant documents at the earliest opportunity, if not immediately available.

 - Will not sell any dog to commercial dog wholesalers, retail pet dealers or directly or indirectly allow dogs to be given as prizes or donation in a competition of any kind.
 Will not sell by sale or auction Kennel Club registration certificates as standalone items (not accompanying a dog).

 - Will not knowingly misrepresent the characteristics of the breed nor falsely advertise dogs nor mislead any person regarding the health or quality of a dog.

 - Will not allow a bitch to have a litter before she has reached two years of age.
-Subsequent litters should have intervals of a least fifteen months, with a maximum of three litters.
+Subsequent litters should have intervals of a least eighteen months, with a maximum of three litters.